| The Brechner ReportVolume 19, Number 12

 was found liable for damages in excess of $30,000 for removing a citizen from a council

+meeting.
 In response, Beverland's attorney, Alan Zimmet, said the Key West ruling had been

 overturned.
 Months prior to the exchange, Beverland asked for Kutchins' resignation.